RosaleeKnight/study-notes/information-technology-terminology.md

 **Switch:** A Layer 2 device similar to a hub in its port count but more advanced, with the ability to filter traffic based on the destination MAC address of each frame.

 **Swollen battery:** One potential sign of a failed battery, it’s when the battery physically begins to expand.

+**Synchronous DRAM (SDRAM):** The original synchronous RAM on the market, which shares a common clock signal with the computer’s system bus clock.

+**Synthetic Backup:** A backup created from the last full backup and a series of daily backups.

+**Syslog:** Server (and system) used to gather and track messages from client devices on a network.

+**System Board:** Another term for a motherboard, or the main circuit board in a computer.

+**System Center Configuration Manager (SCCM)**** A Microsoft software product that is used to automate installations of software packages and provide reporting.

+**System File Checker (SFC):** A service in Microsoft operating systems that monitors and maintains file integrity of critical system files.

+**System Protection:** The primary system in the Windows operating system responsible for creating system restore points.

+**System State:** The name used to describe the component of Active Directory in contrast to backup and recovery.

+**Systems Management Server (SMS):** A legacy Microsoft software product that provides similar functionality to Microsoft System Center Configuration Manager (SCCM).